Umutonipamera/AfrikaStreamProject/readme.md

 * Server side is made of express nodejs and it is about the logic behind of this project that deals with
      * Returning the random code to the usser to verify his/her phonenumber
-     * Making sure if a code number match with a phone number.
+     * Making sure if a code written by user match with a phone number.
      * Returning a link to the user that can be used to play uploaded video.

  * A simple database for storing data and retrive data when needed.